Donald Adams still has his first paycheck. After four hours of sweeping up the garage at Birchard Buick on South Street, Adams took home $7.15.

 Slinging papers and flipping burgers might not feel like an important life step for young workers, but Heather Shogry-Williams, youth director at Berkshire County Regional Employment Board, likes to remind students she helps that it really is.

 "I always tell them that first job is so important," said Shogry-Williams, whose first job was busing tables in a restaurant.
 "It provides an opportunity to develop the basic skills employers are looking for, such as good attendance, punctuality, good communication and dressing appropriately.
-These tools will ensure your success in any occupation you choose for the rest of your life."

 David Feldman and his Redline bicycle covered two paper routes in 1982 for Newsday on Long Island.
 The 43-year-old, whose family has a home in Monterey, said even though he was a kid, he took the job seriously.
 The responsibility of handling money, interacting with adults and learning to be professional shaped Feldman's career.